lpil/gleeunit/README.md

 Gleam bindings to the Erlang EUnit test framework.

-A custom test runner is included for when compiled to JavaScript.
+A custom test runner is included for when compiled to JavaScript running on either NodeJS or Deno.

 Documentation is available on [HexDocs](https://hexdocs.pm/gleeunit/index.html).